kuttor/dotfiles/docs/Acceptable-Formulae.md

 ### Supported platforms

-The formula needs to build and pass tests on the latest 3 supported macOS versions ([x86_64 and Apple Silicon/ARM](Installation.md#macos-requirements)) and on x86_64 [Linux](Linux-CI.md).
+The formula needs to build and pass tests on the latest 3 supported macOS versions ([Apple Silicon and x86_64](Installation.md#macos-requirements)) and on x86_64 [Linux](Linux-CI.md).
 Please have a look at the continuous integration jobs on a pull request in `homebrew/core` to see the full list of OSs.
 If upstream does not support one of these platforms, an exception can be made and the formula can be disabled for that platform.

 ### Duplicates of system packages